-- The MMU recommends that separate cost of service payments for reactive capability be eliminated and the cost of reactive capability be recovered in the capacity market.
+- The MMU recommends that all resources, new and existing, have a requirement to include and maintain equipment for primary frequency response capability as a condition of interconnection service.
+The PJM capacity and energy markets already compensate resources for frequency response capability and any marginal costs.
 (Priority: Medium.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that new CRF rates for black start units, incorporating current tax code changes, be implemented immediately.
+The new CRF rates should apply to all black start units.
+The black start units should be required to commit to providing black start service for the life of the unit.
+(Priority: High.
+First reported 2020.
+Status: Not adopted.) - The MMU recommends that separate cost of service payments for reactive capability be eliminated and the cost of reactive capability be recovered in the capacity market.
+(Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that payments for reactive capability, if continued, be based on the 0.90 power factor that PJM has determined is necessary.
+Status: Not adopted.) - The MMU recommends that payments for reactive capability, if continued, be based on the 0.95 power factor included in the voltage schedule in Interconnection Service Agreements.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that, if payments for reactive are continued, fleet wide cost of service rates used to compensate resources for reactive capability be eliminated and replaced with compensation based on unit specific costs.
 (Priority: Low.
-First reported 2019.25 Status: Partially adopted.) - The MMU recommends that Schedule 2 to OATT be revised to state explicitly that only generators that provide reactive capability to the transmission system that PJM operates and has responsibility for are eligible for reactive capability compensation.
-Specifically, such eligibility should be determined based on whether a generation facility's point of interconnection is on a transmission line that is a Monitored Transmission Facility as defined by PJM and is on a Reportable Transmission Facility as defined by PJM.26 (Priority: Medium.
+First reported 2019.27 Status: Partially adopted.) - The MMU recommends that Schedule 2 to OATT be revised to state explicitly that only generators that provide reactive capability to the transmission system that PJM operates and has responsibility for are eligible for reactive capability compensation.
+Specifically, such eligibility should be determined based on whether a generation facility's point of interconnection is on a transmission line that is a Monitored Transmission Facility as defined by PJM and is on a Reportable Transmission Facility as defined by PJM.28 (Priority: Medium.
 First reported 2020.
 Status: Not adopted.)